harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 GHRH

-Now Sermorelin, GHRH (1-44) and GRF(1-29) all are basically GHRH and have a short half-life in plasma because of quick cleavage between the 2nd &amp;amp; 3rd amino acid.
+Now Sermorelin, GHRH (1-44) and GRF(1-29) all are basically GHRH and have a short half-life in plasma because of quick cleavage between the 2nd & 3rd amino acid.
 This is no worry naturally because this hormone is secreted from the hypothalamus and travels a short distance to the underlying anterior pituitary and is not really subject to enzymatic cleavage.
 The release from the hypothalamus and binding to somatotrophs (pituitary cells) happens quickly.

 However when injected into the body it must circulate before finding its way to the pituitary and so within 3 minutes it is already being degraded.